CocoaPods/blog.cocoapods.org/_drafts/CocoaPods-0.33.markdown

 ## cocoapods-trunk

 CocoaPods trunk is the new way to share specs via the CocoaPods Master repo.
-If you haven't heard about it yet, you can read the details about it in the dedicated [blog post](/CocoaPods-Trunk/).
+If you haven’t heard about it yet, you can read the details about it in the dedicated [blog post](/CocoaPods-Trunk/).
 For CocoaPods users it is relevant to know that the `pod push` command has been moved to `pod repo push` (a temporary alias has been provided) because since this version it is intended to be used